One of the features of aging past ninety is accumulating many stories to tell. Perhaps fewer are left alive to challenge insignificant details.

 Dick Palmer and Bill Dorsey died this year.
 We will miss them.

 Wilson had just won a Presidential election on the platform, "He kept us out of war."
 Furthermore, the Germans were the single largest ethnic minority in America.
 But no matter.
-Nevertheless, within a few days, Wilson stood before a joint meeting of Congress and urged them to declare war on Germany.
+Nevertheless, within a few days, Wilson stood before a joint meeting of Congress urging them to declare war on Germany.

 |Telegram in Code|